-Short Term: First Four Years - What have we already achieved?
+Short Term: First Five Years - What have we already achieved?

-- Conversion to multi academy status was phased, starting with a group of three schools, including the high school, a middle school and the largest, local first school, all of which converted in April 2017; the second cohort converted in January and April 2018, and included the two rural first schools and a third Uttoxeter middle school. - The ULT was granted Teaching School status, offering opportunities for training, professional development, leadership and research across the region and wider.
+- Conversion to multi academy status was phased, starting with a group of three schools, including the high school, a middle school and the largest, local first school, all of which converted in April 2017; the second cohort converted in January and April 2018, and included the two rural first schools and a third Uttoxeter middle school.
+Following a successful associate membership, The Richard Clarke First School joined the Trust in September 2021 followed by the opening of the new build Bramshall Meadows First School, in September 2022. - The ULT was granted Teaching School status, offering opportunities for training, professional development, leadership and research across the region and wider.
 Our Teaching School created numerous additional school improvement opportunities for all.
-Although this closed in 2021, we now access training opportunities through the Teaching School hub. - We introduced our associate membership offer, and had another local first school as an associate member who is completing the process of becoming an academy within the Trust. - We continue to audit the evidence of current performance to ensure that all schools continue to provide at least a 'good' standard of education so that there is the capacity to support and challenge each other in the future. - We have expanded our work as strategic partners in local Teaching School Alliances to supplement our capacity, including Keele University. - We review and share best educational practice across the MAT and put in place action plans to sustain improvement through a model of collaboration. - We review and share the best management and organisational practices, including seeking best value for money through improvements in economy, efficiency and effectiveness and ensure that every academy can set a sustainable budget. - We have developed good working relationships with external agencies including the Regional Schools Commissioner team, the Lichfield Diocese and other local schools who are not part of the ULT.
+Although this closed in 2021, we now access training opportunities through the Teaching School hub. - We introduced our associate membership offer, which supported a local first school to now formally join the Trust. - We continue to audit the evidence of current performance to ensure that all schools continue to provide at least a 'good' standard of education so that there is the capacity to support and challenge each other in the future. - We have expanded our work as strategic partners in local Teaching School Alliances to supplement our capacity, including Keele University. - We review and share best educational practice across the MAT and put in place action plans to sustain improvement through a model of collaboration. - We review and share the best management and organisational practices, including seeking best value for money through improvements in economy, efficiency and effectiveness and ensure that every academy can set a sustainable budget. - We have developed good working relationships with external agencies including the Regional Schools Commissioner team, the Lichfield Diocese and other local schools who are not part of the ULT.